open-webui/docs/docs/getting-started/env-configuration.md

 ## App/Backend

-The following environment variables are used by `backend/config.py` to provide Open WebUI startup configurability.
+The following environment variables are used by `backend/config.py` to provide Open WebUI startup configuration.
 Please note that some variables may have different default values depending on whether you're running Open WebUI directly or via Docker.
 For more information on logging environment variables, see our [logging documentation](/getting-started/logging#appbackend).

 ### General